Key Takeaways

-The rapid growth of technology has opened new backdoors for attackers to target their victims.
-Cybercriminals are targeting organizations through WhatsApp-based scams, due to which their employees, vendors and customers are continuously targeted through social engineering attacks, impersonation tactics, fake job offers and fraudulent investment schemes.
-These cyberattacks aim to exploit the trust associated with mobile messaging and can be the reason for data breaches, financial losses and reputation damage.
+These cyberattacks aim to exploit the trust associated with mobile messaging and can lead to data breaches, financial losses, and reputational damage.
 Attackers are using social media platforms like WhatsApp to trap the victims and harm them through modern cyber threats.

 Table of Contents

-Following are the common WhatsApp Scams which cybercriminals are using to target people through modern tactics:
+The following are the common WhatsApp Scams which cybercriminals are using to target people through modern tactics:

 - Fake Job Offer Scams